other pages

 Recent awards includes a Touring Grant for a national tour of Take Off Your Cornflakes (2020) and a Professional Development Award to carry out research into Stanislavski's 'Active Analysis' in 2021.

-He has received Agility Awards to workshop a new play The Old Boys at Draíocht Arts Centre in 2022 and is currently working with actor/writer Thommas Kane Byrne on an adaptation of a contemporary French novel for 2023 - details to be announced...
+He has received Agility Awards to workshop a new play The Old Boys at Draíocht Arts Centre in 2022/23 and to explore an idea with actor/writer Thommas Kane Byrne based on a contemporary French novel.

 Director